AhzamBardai/Card-Switch/README.md

 # Card-Switch

 Card Switch allows you to pick from 3 difficulties; Easy, Medium and Hard!
 Then you get and array of cards all flipped backwards and you have to choose 2 similar cards.
-This game tests a player's luck and mmemory.
+This game tests a player's luck and memory.

 ## User Stories